 My name is Yassmin Abdel-Magied and I have the blessing of associating with multiple identities.
 First and foremost, I am a Muslim, Alhamdulillah.
 I was born in Sudan and raised in Australia.
-I am the Founder and Chair of an organisation based in Australia, Youth Without Borders.
+I am the Founder and Chair of Youth Without Borders, and Mumtaza.
 I am also a mechanical engineer, with a passion for adventures, football, boxing, and motorsport.
 Working with community, hours spent in endless philosophy discussions (sprinkled with terrible puns) and debates on international relations are also pastimes that keep me happily occupied.

 Mostly, I love stories.
 I enjoy reading, occasionally writing, sharing on a wide variety of issues and thrive on feedback and discussion...so please have a look around and get amongst it!

 Debut author at 24 with the coming-of-age-memoir, Yassmin’s Story, the 2015 Queensland Young Australian of the Year advocates for the empowerment of youth, women and those from racially, culturally and linguistically diverse backgrounds.
 Yassmin is passionate about making 'diversity' the norm.

 HISTORY | Born in Sudan, Yassmin Abdel-Magied and her family arrived in Australia just before she turned two and since then has devoted her energy and to making the world a more equal place through a combination of technical and social skill.
 At age 16, she founded Youth Without Borders, an organisation that empowers young people to realise their full potential through collaborative, community based programs.